PrasoonPractice/JavascriptPractice/README.md

-# JavascriptPractice
+# ProgrammingPractice
-A personal repository to use while practicing Javascript.
+A personal repository to use while practicing Programming.